Ned Bittinger: Portrait of Lindy Boggs

+Henry Kissinger

+In 2005, Bittinger was commissioned the paint a portrait of Henry Kissinger as Chancellor for the College of William and Mary.
+"They usher me in, and he looks at me 'who are you' and I say I'm here to paint your portrait, and then I had to pull out this midlevel garb."
+The portrait Depicts Kissinger with his Chancellor robes and chain.
+Kissinger reportedly objected to using the hat and asked Bittinger to not include it.
+Bittinger spent the day in Kissinger's office sketching him from life.

+In a 2017 interview, Bittinger stated that he had also painted Kissinger's dogs at Kissinger's home in Connecticut.

 Ohio Speakers' Portraits

-In 2017, the Ohio Statehouse commissioned 7 speakers' portraits 3 painted by Bittinger, 3 by Daniel Greene, and 1 by Leslie Adams.
+In 2017, the Ohio Statehouse commissioned seven speakers' portraits with three painted by Bittinger, three by Daniel Greene, and one by Leslie Adams.
 The portraits were unveiled in a ceremony in the Ohio Statehouse Rotunda on May 23, 2017.
 “The seven portraits broaden the scope and artistic diversity of the Ohio Statehouse’s art collection instantly.
 These works of art will inspire and educate future leaders of Ohio for generations to come,” said The Capitol Square Review and Advisory Board executive director, Laura Battocletti.